-To find out how to link a task status workflow to a task-see Task Setup Options.
+To find out how to link a task status workflow to a task-see Configuring Processes.

-In the Basic Task Status workflow (a workflow that comes with Producer) there are seven possible options (Standby, Pending, Need Assistance, In Progress, To Validate, Revise, Approved).
+In the Basic Task Status workflow (a workflow that comes with Producer), there are seven possible options: Standby, Pending, Need Assistance, In Progress, To Validate, Revise, Approved.

-In the Production or Assets > Manage tab, when a user clicks on a task status, a drop-down menu lets them choose or update the status of that task from an option in the list.
+In the Production or Assets > Manage tab, when a user clicks on a task status, a drop-down menu lets them choose or update the status of that task.